The Kirishima Tennen Gyokuro leaves are shaded for three weeks before their harvest at the end of April.

 The extremely delicate leaves come from Oku Yutaka, a later cultivar not easy to handle in organic farming (in a similar fashion than Asatsuyu), this is why is not as common as other cultivars in Japan.
 The name of the cultivar means deep richness.

-The sweetness and the fragrance of this tea, awaken the senses with the complexity of its aromas and the infusion is of a striking green colour.
-Umami rich with with a marine aroma, high in aminoacids & low in catechins.
+The sweetness and the fragrance of this tea, awaken the senses with the complexity of its aromas and the infusion yields a striking green colour, umami-rich with a marine aroma, high in amino acids & low in catechins.

-The creator of this marvellous gyokuro is Shutaro Hayashi, a well known organic farmer from Kirishima.
+The creator of this marvellous gyokuro is Shutaro Hayashi, a well-known farmer from Kirishima.

 Shutaro Hayashi belongs to the fifth generation of the tea garden founded by great-great-grandfather in 1897, which is located on a plateau at the foot of the Kirishima Mountains.

-In 1993 Osamu, Shutaro's father, started pesticide-free farming after growing uneasy with the use of pesticides in tea growing.
-Until the third generation, the tea gardens were managed organically.
+In 1993 Osamu, Shutaro's father started pesticide-free farming after growing uneasy with the use of pesticides in tea growing.
+Until the third generation, the tea gardens were managed naturally.

 During the third generation, there was a takeover & the garden came back to traditional farming.
-The fourth generation decided to go back to organic farming, and this is how the tea gardens from the Hayashi family have been managed since then.
+The fourth-generation decided to go back to non-traditional farming, and this is how the tea gardens from the Hayashi family have been managed since.

 Shutaro Hayashi is the artisan tea maker who is behind the Miumori Kirishima Sencha, also in the shop.